rxMATTEO/rxMATTEO/README.md

 [![Telegram Badge](https://img.shields.io/badge/-rxmatteo-red?color=white&logo=telegram&logoColor=blue)](https://t.me/rxmatteo)
 ### About Me :
 I am a Full-Stack TS/JS Developer with wide stack of experience on web and desktop development.
-- :globe_with_meridians: Creating awesome personal fullstack web applications time-to-time.
+- :globe_with_meridians: Working on cool projects using Nuxt 2/3 and Vue with Typescript.
+Creating awesome personal fullstack web applications time-to-time.

 - :revolving_hearts: In love with interesting challenges <small> (especially on Codewars) </small>, learning new things and building neat code.